Richard Li

 Li started his career in the 1990s with the founding of STAR TV, a pan-Asian television network.
 After founding PCG in 1993, he went on to establish PCCW and HKT Trust.

 In 2010, PCG acquired the asset management business of AIG Investments and renamed it to PineBridge Investments.
 In 2013, PCG founded FWD Group.
 Richard Li currently serves as chairman of PCG, PCCW Ltd. and HKT Limited.
 He is also on the boards of companies including Pinebridge Investments.
 Forbes listed his net worth in 2020 at $4.5 billion, ranking him 20th on its list of the richest businesspeople in Hong Kong.

 Early life and education

-Born in 1966 in Hong Kong, Richard Li Tzar-kai is the son of businessman Li Ka-shing.
+Li was born in 1966 at his parent's residence in 79 Deep Water Bay Road, Deep Water Bay, Hong Kong, Richard Li Tzar-kai is the youngest son of businessman Li Ka-shing.
 Li and his older brother Victor spent their childhoods in Hong Kong, where Li attended St. Paul's Co-educational College.
 He left Hong Kong at age thirteen to be educated at Menlo School in Atherton, California.
 In high school, he worked at McDonald's and as a caddy at the local golf course.
 He studied computer engineering at Stanford University until 1987.
 Citing personal reasons, he withdrew from university after three years.